Congregation Shaare Emeth: History

 Shaare Emeth is a member of the Union for Reform Judaism.
 It is the oldest Reform and largest congregation in the greater St. Louis area.
 In addition to religious services, the Shaare Emeth has a religious school, Shirlee Green Preschool, and two summer camps, Camp Micah and Camp Emeth.
+In 2016, the former Orthodox B’nai El and the Reform Shaare Emeth congregations merged.

-Clergy are Senior Rabbi Jim Bennett, Rabbi Andrea Goldstein, Rabbi Rachel Bearman, Cantor Seth Warner, and Rabbi Educator Lori Levine; Rabbi Emeritus is Jeffrey Stiffman.
+Clergy include Senior Rabbi Jim Bennett, Rabbi Andrea Goldstein, Rabbi Rachel Bearman, Cantor Seth Warner, and Rabbi Educator Lori Levine; and Rabbi Emeritus is Jeffrey Stiffman.